ultrabug/py3status/doc/README.md

 `title` if title but no artist, and `file` if file is present but not artist or title.

+__build_composite(format_string, data=None, composites=None)__

+Build a composite output using a format string.

+Takes a format_string and treats it the same way as `safe_format` but also takes a composites dict where each key/value is the name of the placeholderand either an output eg `{'full_text': 'something'}` or a list of outputs.

 __check_commands(cmd_list)__

 Checks to see if the shell commands in list are available using `which`.